-- (1) A security for which a waiver has been granted pursuant to § 9001.103; - (2) An interest in a publicly-traded or publicly-available diversified mutual fund or other collective diversified investment fund, including a widelyheld pension or other retirement fund if:
+(1) A security for which a waiver has been granted pursuant to § 9001.103; and

+(2) An interest in a publicly-traded or publicly-available diversified mutual fund or other collective diversified investment fund, including a widelyheld pension or other retirement fund if:

-(i) Neither the employee, the employee's spouse, nor the employee's minor children exercise or have the ability to exercise control over the financial interests held by the fund; and regulated entities.
+(i) Neither the employee, the employee's spouse, nor the employee's minor children exercise or have the ability to exercise control over the financial interests held by the fund; and

-(ii) The fund does not indicate in its prospectus the objective or practice of concentrating its investments in securities of a regulated entity or regulated entities generally, and less than 25 percent of the total holdings of the fund are comprised of securities owned, issued, guaranteed, securitized, or collateralized by one or more
+(ii) The fund does not indicate in its prospectus the objective or practice of concentrating its investments in securities of a regulated entity or regulated entities generally, and less than 25 percent of the total holdings of the fund are comprised of securities owned, issued, guaranteed, securitized, or collateralized by one or more regulated entities.

 (d) Reporting and divestiture.
-An employee must provide, in writing, to the DAEO any financial interest prohibited under paragraph (a) of this section acquired prior to the commencement of employment with the FHFA or without specific intent, as through gift, inheritance, or marriage, within 30 days from the start of employment or acquisition of such interest.
-Such financial interest must be divested within 90 days from the date reported unless a waiver is granted in accordance with § 9001.103.
+An employee must provide, in writing, to the DAEO any financial interest prohibited under paragraph (a) of this section acquired prior to the effective date of this part or the commencement of employment with FHFA or without specific intent, as through gift, inheritance, or marriage, within 30 calendar days from the effective date of this part, commencement of employment with FHFA, or acquisition of such interest.
+Such financial interest must be divested within 90 calendar days from the date reported unless a waiver is granted in accordance with § 9001.103.